 - The gorge trail gets wet and slippery, hence wear proper footwear.

-- To avoid the crowds at Watkins Glen during summertime, try visiting at early or late hours.
+- To avoid the crowds at Watkins Glen during summertime, try visiting at early or late hours and on weekdays.

 - Paid shuttle bus service runs between the main and the upper entrance during summertime.
 Check the timings.